 ChatGPT

-Yes, it is plausible that the risks from geoengineering could be greater than the risks from not geoengineering.
-Here are some factors that contribute to this perspective:
+It is plausible that the risks from some forms of geoengineering could be great.
+However, the risks from not geoengineering are existential.
+Here are some factors to consider:

-Unintended Consequences: Geoengineering techniques, such as solar radiation management or large-scale carbon dioxide removal, could have unintended consequences and side effects.
+Unintended Consequences: Geoengineering techniques, such as solar radiation management or large-scale carbon dioxide removal, could have unintended consequences and side effects, some of which might be adverse, some beneficial.
 The Earth's climate system is highly complex and interconnected, and altering it on a global scale could lead to unpredictable outcomes.
-For example, solar radiation management techniques might reduce global temperatures but could disrupt regional climates or precipitation patterns, impacting ecosystems, agriculture, and water resources.
+For example, solar radiation management techniques might reduce global temperatures but could disrupt regional climates or change precipitation patterns, impacting ecosystems, agriculture, and water resources.

 Geopolitical and Ethical Concerns: Geoengineering interventions raise significant geopolitical and ethical concerns.
 Decisions about implementing and governing such technologies could be subject to conflicts of interest, lack of consensus, and potential misuse.
-Unequal distribution of benefits and risks across countries and communities may also arise, exacerbating social and environmental injustices.
+Unequal distribution of benefits and risks across countries and communities may also arise, exacerbating social, generational, economic and environmental injustices.

-Risk of Dependence and Delayed Mitigation: If geoengineering methods are perceived as a "quick fix" to global warming, there is a risk that they could divert attention and resources away from crucial mitigation efforts.
+Risk of Dependence and Delayed Mitigation: If geoengineering methods are perceived as a "quick fix" to global warming, there is a risk that they could divert attention and resources away from important mitigation efforts.
 Relying heavily on geoengineering without simultaneously reducing greenhouse gas emissions could lead to a situation where the underlying causes of climate change continue to worsen.
 This dependency on geoengineering could result in long-term risks and challenges if the techniques prove to be unsustainable or if they fail to deliver the desired outcomes.
+They might also solve most of the climate problems.

-Limited Understanding and Testing: While scientific research on geoengineering is advancing, our understanding of its potential impacts and risks remains limited.
+Limited Understanding and Testing: While scientific research on geoengineering is advancing (albeit too slowly), our understanding of its potential impacts and risks remains limited.
 Comprehensive and large-scale field testing of these techniques has not been conducted, making it difficult to fully assess the long-term consequences and potential unintended effects on ecosystems, biodiversity, and human health.
+This needs to change for those selected and prospective solutions needing gated testing.

-Considering these factors, many scientists and policymakers emphasize the need to prioritize emission reductions, sustainable practices, and adaptation strategies over relying on geoengineering as a primary response to climate change.
-The precautionary principle suggests that until the risks, uncertainties, and ethical concerns associated with geoengineering are better understood and addressed, it is wiser to focus on proven and sustainable solutions to mitigate and adapt to climate change.
+Considering these factors, many scientists and policymakers falsely emphasize the need to prioritize emission reductions, sustainable practices, and adaptation strategies over relying on geoengineering as a primary response to climate change.
+The precautionary principle suggests that all prospective climate restoration methods be investigated and that chosen ones be funded, developed and that those meeting basic criteria be selected for gated deployment, whilst their risks, uncertainties, and ethical concerns associated with them are better understood and addressed.

 Is it plausible that the risks from geoengineering could be less than the risks from not geoengineering?